LeonidSavtchenko/Arachne/README.md

 Software for the synthesis of realistic neural networks and their numerical processing on remote clusters using parallel computing.

-A set of basic input parameters necessary for reproduction plots in the manuscript submitted to Plos

 ## Installation.